 Besides fit, other features on a fell running shoe can also dictate how comfortable the shoes will feel each time you put them on.
 One feature is the level of cushioning you find in the shoe, and how well that cushioning is at absorbing shock to help reduce fatigue and injury.
 The cushioning system found inside the shoe also needs to be flexible enough to help you out with your range of motion, so that you never feel restricted.

 Also, some shoe manufacturers provide extra stability and support in certain areas of the shoe, like in the foot arches as well as the heels and toe boxes.
-It’s important to check out the features your trail running shoes have, because having extra support in your arches, heels, and toes can also boost the level of comfort you experience in your shoe.
+It’s important to check out the features your trail running shoes have because having extra support in your arches, heels, and toes can also boost the level of comfort you experience in your shoe.
 The way to look at it is, do these provide enough stability for the area I want to run?
 And, will they get me through my entire run comfortably?

 Weight is another important thing to consider for all types of runners.
 Do you really want to lug heavy shoes over any type of terrain, no matter if it is easy or technical?
 Of course not.
 With the technology that goes into manufacturing new footwear, most options that are currently available will not be super heavy.
 However, there are still options which are much lighter weight than others.
-Although newer materials are much lighter these days, the more cushioned models may still weigh a bit more than than those with a lower profile design.
+Although newer materials are much lighter these days, the more cushioned models may still weigh a bit more than those with a lower profile design.
 Lighter is always better, but this can also be left to personal preference.
 There really aren’t too many super heavy runners being made these days, but, as I said, there will always be those which are lighter than others.

-As far as a pair of fell running shoes goes, the overall durability will depend much upon the materials that are used to create the shoe, and the overall design of the shoe as a whole.
+As far as a pair of fell running shoes go, the overall durability will depend much on the materials that are used to create the shoe and the overall design of the shoe as a whole.
 All of the products we’ve mentioned on our list are decently durable, but some shoes will last longer than others.
-When you are deciding what pair of trail running shoes to buy, you don’t want to sacrifice too much quality for price, since most of the shoes on our list are not overly expensive in the first place, while still bringing ample quality and functionality to your outdoor runs.
+When you are deciding what pair of trail running shoes to buy, you don’t want to sacrifice too much quality for the price, since most of the shoes on our list are not overly expensive in the first place, while still bringing ample quality and functionality to your outdoor runs.
 The less quality you find in a shoe, the more affordable it will be, but also, the less durable.
 The shoe you pick needs to be able to stand up to the particular type of terrain you plan on attacking.
 This is absolutely a situation where you quite often do get exactly what you pay for.

 Unlike the road, paths and trails and even forest environments often present obstacles such as exposed tree roots, sharp rocks, thorns, and sometimes even fallen trees or limbs that you will have to get over or around.
 The option for footwear that you choose should really have some type of protective properties to help you stay safe.

 Many brands who produce models intended for more challenging environments will build in trail protection plates, to help against those sharp rocks and other rougher surface obstructions.
 My thought on these types of protective additions is that this allows me to go further and more aggressively with an added bit of safety.

-Q. All trail running shoes are waterproof, aren’t they?
+q: All trail running shoes are waterproof, aren’t they?

-Q. What are the differences between road shoes and trail shoes?
+q: What are the differences between road shoes and trail shoes?

-A. There are many differences between trail running shoes and road/ normal running shoes.
-Imagine that you’re going to run in the hills, on rocky surface.
+There are many differences between trail running shoes and road/ normal running shoes.
+Imagine that you’re going to run in the hills, on a rocky surface.
 Would you like to do it in your normal running shoes?
 This wouldn’t be the greatest option for you and your health.
 Trail running shoes provide usually more protection as your feet are more prone to injuries.
 When it comes to the sole, trail shoes have much deeper traction and it’s better than in road shoes.
 This is because you need this grip on the rocky terrains.
 Road running shoes are less protective and durable.
 On the other side, you don’t need as much protection when you hit the road.
 Road shoes are also much lighter than the trail shoes and road shoes are definitely more stylish.
-Even if you have great quality road shoes, we really don’t recommend to use it for trail as you may get an injury.
+Even if you have great quality road shoes, we really don’t recommend to use it for trail running as you may get an injury.

-Q. When it comes to trail running shoes- more expensive are better?
+q: When it comes to trail running shoes- more expensive are better?

-Q. Why running trail shoes are so expensive?
+q: Why running trail shoes are so expensive?